Travel guide

 • Immediate coverage: when crossing from France to Italy or from Germany to Austria, the network changes automatically without you having to do anything.

-• Real savings vs. roaming: even European roaming plans from Spanish operators usually have more restrictive data and speed limits than a dedicated eSIM.
+• Real savings vs. roaming: even the European roaming plans from Spanish operators usually have more restrictive data and speed limits than a dedicated eSIM.

 How much data will you use in 30 days in Europe?